 No, it isn’t cheesy.
 It is a fresh little gift to your guests, and it says “I was thinking of you”.
 Of course, go with not so pricey flowers, and pick the kind that come in a bunch (i.e. Not roses), and that can resist a few hours without water.
 Ask your local wedding florist for suggestions, and usually in-season flowers are more economical.

-Some of my favorite: Dendroubiums, Orchids (for a classical look), Hydrangea, Hypericum berries (for a clean-cut look) & Calla lilies.
+Some of my favourite: Dendroubiums, Orchids (for a classical look), Hydrangea, Hypericum berries (for a clean-cut look) & Calla lilies.

-Wedding budget friendly doesn’t mean it has to be bland.
+Wedding budget-friendly doesn’t mean it has to be bland.
 So, choose your theme and/or colors, and go nuts!
+Don’t forget we can help guide you in all your wedding decor needs.

 Be creative, and may the all-mighty be with you and your eventful endeavors!